Doctor insights on:

 Is it broken or fractured is a question I am often asked.
 The answer is basically that a broken or fractured bone is the same thing.
 A fracture means a break in the cortex or the strong layer of outer bone cells.
 In an adult the average time for that to heal varies greatly but is often considered to ...Read more

 - How long after kidney failure until death?

 - How long until you can drive after a hysterectomy?

 - How long until i can have sex after a salpingo oophorectomy?

-- How long until numbness goes away after wisdom teeth removal anesthesia?
+- How long until you can smoke after wisdom teeth?